Hurricane Hilary Grows Off Mexico And Could Reach California As A Very Rare Tropical Storm

 No tropical storm has made landfall in Southern California since Sept.
 25, 1939, according to the National Weather Service.

-Early Friday, Hilary was centered about 400 miles (640 kilometers) south of Los Cabos on the southern tip of the Baja peninsula.
-It was moving west-northwest at 13 mph (20 kph), but was expected to turn gradually north through Saturday.
+Early Friday, Hilary was centered about 360 miles (575 kilometers) south-southwest of Los Cabos on the southern tip of the Baja peninsula.
+It was moving northwest at 10 mph (17 kph), and was expected to turn further toward the north.

-The Mexican government extended its hurrican watch and tropical storm warning northward for parts of Baja California Sur state, and also issued a tropical storm watch for parts of mainland Mexico.
+The Mexican government extended its hurricane watches and warnings northward for parts of Baja California peninsula, and also issued a tropical storm watch for parts of mainland Mexico.

 “Rainfall amounts of 3 to 6 inches, with isolated amounts of 10 inches, are expected across portions of southern California and southern Nevada, which would lead to significant and rare impacts.
 Elsewhere across portions of the Western United States, rainfall totals of 1 to 3 inches are expected.”